webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 * The time spent in JavaScript per frame
 * The time spent on the GPU per frame

-First, let's take our circle example from
+First, let's take a circle example from
-[the article on vertex buffers](webgpu-vertex-buffers.html) and lets and animate them so we have something that's easy to see changes in how much time things take
+[the article on vertex buffers](webgpu-vertex-buffers.html) and lets animate them so we have something that's easy to see changes in how much time things take

 In that example we had 3 vertex buffers.
 One was for the positions and brightness of a the vertices for a circle.
 One was for things that are per instance but static which included the circle's offset and color.
-And the last one was for things that change reach time we render, in this case it was the scale so we could keep the aspect ratio of the circles correct so they stayed circles and no ellipses.
+And, the last one was for things that change each time we render, in this case it was the scale so we could keep the aspect ratio of the circles correct so they stayed circles and not ellipses as the user changed the size of the window.

 We want to animate them moving so let's move the offset to the same buffer as the scale.
 First we'll change the